Geezering/ahmm/md_docs3/Gothic_and_symbolist.md

 - **Late 19th-century Europe:** industrialisation, scientific progress, and social change led many artists to turn inward, exploring the mind, dreams, and the mystical as a reaction against materialism and rationalism
 - Influence of new psychological theories (Freud) and interest in the subconscious
 # Relevant writers and Composers:
+## Writers:
+- Charles Baudelaire
+- Stéphane Mallarmé
-## Writers: Charles Baudelaire, Stéphane Mallarmé, Paul Verlaine (poetry full of symbols and moods)
+- Paul Verlaine (poetry full of symbols and moods)
 ## Composers:
 - Claude Debussy
 - Richard Wagner (music that aimed to evoke atmosphere and emotion)